Girl, 7, gets medicinal cannabis licence

 Ava's seizures can last anything from two minutes to a couple of hours and vary in intensity.

-Clinical trials have indicated that Dravet syndrome can respond well to THC, a component of cannabis.
+Clinical trials have indicated that Dravet syndrome can respond well to CBD, a component of cannabis.

 Ms Twomey had previously petitioned the Republic of Ireland's legislature to legalise the use of medicinal cannabis.